lukehinds/gotroot.github.io/_posts/2016-08-17-learned-optimism.markdown

 It is a self-fulfilling prophecy: by thinking you have no way of influencing a bad situation, this becomes true.
 Optimists, on the other hand, build hope and maintain a positive self-image.
-They then tend to perform better at school and/or work, and are, on average, healthier.
+They then tend to perform better at school and/or work, and are, on average, healthier and happier.